 If there is a wedding in your near future, whether it is for you or for your child, it’s time to get excited about planning for the big day.
-While a wedding is one of the most important days of your life, remember, it is just one day and not worth years of debt.
-One of the most important first steps in the planning process is to determine is how much you can afford to spend on the big day.
+While a wedding is one of the most important days of your life, it is still just one day, not worth years of debt or debit card overdraft fees.
+One of the most important first steps in the planning process is to determine is how much you can afford to spend on the big event.

-Creating a budget is critically important for planning a wedding and should be done before booking a venue or committing to other major aspects of your nuptials.
-Since weddings are a multi-billion-dollar industry, there is no shortage of accouterments that money can be spent on for your wedding.
-The wedding industry has convinced today’s brides and grooms that everything from elaborate invitations, to DJs or bands, favors, a photographer, a wedding dress and countless other accessories are essential for the celebration.
-According to IBISWorld, as of 2016, $72 billion per year is spent on weddings in the United States.
+Creating a budget is critically important for planning a wedding and should be done before booking a venue or committing to any other major aspects of your nuptials.
+Since weddings are a multi-billion-dollar industry, there is no shortage of accoutrements that can be spent on for your wedding.
+The wedding industry has convinced today’s brides and grooms that everything from elaborate invitations, to DJs or bands, favors, a photographer, a wedding dress, and countless other accessories are essential for the celebration.
+According to IBISWorld, $72 billion per year is spent on weddings in the United States as of 2016.
 Countless websites devoted to wedding planning have budget functions to help with your plans.

-As part of the budget process, it is important to make a list ranking items of the greatest importance to you.
+As part of the budgeting process, it is important to make a list ranking items of the greatest importance to you.

 - To determine a realistic overall budget, call local venues to get an idea of average costs.

 - Factor unexpected costs into your budget.
 Consider taking event insurance if you are getting married where weather could be a problem.